testingfly/testfly/readme.txt

 5. Add the Test Suite details in the "Test" tab and add steps as needed including the DataSource name.
 6. Add the TCs in the test cases tab.
 This name should be as defined in the DataSource column in Step 4.
 7. Download dependencies - navigate to the project folder in the cmd prompt and run "mvn install exec:java -s override-settings.xml"
-8. To run the test, goto src/main/test -> com.wellsfargo.wfgAPI.core -> TestRunner.java and right click on the TestRunner.java file and select "Java Application".
+8. To run the test, goto src/main/test -> TestRunner.java and right click on the TestRunner.java file and select "Java Application".
    Subsequently, you can just click on the "Play" icon to run the test.
 9. Update the environment and tagName as needed in the config.properties file and rerun.